 Chicken Salad With Green Peas

-I can remember when chicken salad sandwiches were the go-to finger food for showers, teas and other special receptions.
-They were usually arranged beautifully on polished silver trays (the real stuff) right along side of the punch and cake.
+I can remember when chicken salad sandwiches were the go-to finger food for showers, teas, and other special receptions.
+They were usually arranged beautifully on polished silver trays (the real stuff) right alongside the punch and cake.
 When the women in our family would get together to make those sandwiches it was a celebration in itself.
-An all day affair.
+An all-day affair.
 I can still see Ma Ma getting out her hand-crank grinder, a kitchen staple, and securing it to the end of the table.

 Today’s Chicken Salad

 Our Chicken Salad With Peas recipe is a long way from those appetizing finger foods.
 No hand crank grinder here!
 Just a sharp knife and a cutting board for a quick dice to the chicken is needed.
 You can even use pre-cooked chicken from the grocery store to save time in the kitchen.